NetworkBlockDevice/nbd/doc/proto.md

   with reply packets in the following format:

 S: 64 bits, `0x3e889045565a9` (magic number for replies)
-S: 32 bits, the option as sent by the client to which this is a reply packet.
+S: 32 bits, the option as sent by the client to which this is a reply
-S: 32 bits, denoting reply type (e.g., `NBD_REP_ACK` to denote successful completion, or `NBD_REP_ERR_UNSUP` to denote use of an option not known by this server
+S: 32 bits, reply type (e.g., `NBD_REP_ACK` for successful completion, or `NBD_REP_ERR_UNSUP` to mark use of an option not known by this server
 S: 32 bits, length of the reply.
 This may be zero for some replies, in which case the next field is not sent
 S: any data as required by the reply (e.g., an export name in the case